What Ever Happened to...: Plot

 Back at home, Blanche tries to call her sister's psychiatrist, only to have Jane overhear the conversation and then physically attack her.
 Blanche tries to escape, but Jane locks her in her upstairs bedroom with no means of communication.
 After being starved for days, Blanche rummages through Jane's bedroom drawers for food and discovers that she has been forging her signature on checks to steal her money.
 Dominick arrives for his physical therapy session and discovers that Jane has bound and gagged her sister with duct tape.
 As he is attempting to cut her loose, Jane stabs Dominick to death with a pair of scissors and hides his body in the basement screening room.

 Jane is shocked to learn that the "talent show" Korn arranged is actually a drag revue, complete with Korn himself dressed as Blanche.
 When they try to perform a duet from their childhood, the audience ridicules Jane's appearance and her poor singing voice, leading her to suffer a mental breakdown and be forced offstage.
 Korn drives to the mansion and finds Blanche, bound and gagged, near death.
 Jane stabs him to death with a broken trophy.

 Jane puts Blanche in her car and drives to the beach, where their fondest memories took place during their childhood.
 Blanche admits she had been driving the car on the night of the accident but had allowed Jane to take the blame.
 She apologizes for never telling Jane the truth, and they are momentarily reconciled.
 The police arrive to find Blanche unconscious and near death.
 As they radio for help, Jane walks into the sea, attempting suicide before a police officer drags her out.
-The last shot is of Jane's smiling face as she goes willingly with the police.
+The last shot is of Jane's smiling face as she goes with the police.